Finding the best manga to read can be confusing. After all, there are so many of them!

 After this traumatic experience, he decides to dedicate his life to the eradication of Titans by enlisting into the Survey Corps, an elite military unit that fights the Titans outside the protection of the remaining walls.

 AOT manga is topping the sales charts in Japan (and worldwide too).
 It delivers a fascinating apocalyptic story that is simply too compelling and horrifying at the same time.
-Eren (the main character) is one of the best written main characters of all time.
+Eren (the main character) is one of the best-written main characters of all time.
 This anime has everything ranging from suspense to awesome action.
 You will also be surprised how realistic AOT characters are.
-Absolutely WORTH reading and watching.
+Absolutely WORTH reading and watching, it’s one of the best manga you can come across!

 Relevant: How to Watch Attack on Titan in Order